Vyral/scott-gregory/_posts/2019-01-14-the-opportunities-exp-realty-can-bring-you.md

 You absolutely owe it to yourself to check this model out.
 What you’ll find is that **agents will come to you to find out why you’re so excited about what you’re doing.**&nbsp;

-If you’re thinking about joining a team, we’d love to talk to you about the systems we offer that give you the leads to do more business and make a better life for yourself outside of real estate.<br>Also, if you’d like to watch some free webinars about how to improve your real estate business, visit our website [www.grittyagents.com](www.grittyagents.com).&nbsp;
+If you’re thinking about joining a team, we’d love to talk to you about the systems we offer that give you the leads to do more business and make a better life for yourself outside of real estate.<br>Also, if you’d like to watch some free webinars about how to improve your real estate business, visit our website [www.grittyagents.com](www.grittyagents.com){: target="_blank"}&nbsp;

 If you have any other questions or concerns, feel free to reach out to me as well.
 I’d love to help you.&nbsp;